ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: ImGCL: The Proposed Framework

-where $\vz_{t,n} \in \mathbb{R}^d$ denotes the $n$-th node embedding vector of $\mZ_t$, and $1_{K}\in\mathbb{R}^K$ is the vector with all elements of $1$.
+where $\vz_{t,n} \in \mathbb{R}^D$ denotes the $n$-th node embedding vector of $\mZ_t$, and $1_{K}\in\mathbb{R}^K$ is the vector with all elements of $1$.
 Solving this above problem provides a set of optimal assignments $\{\hat{y}_n^*|n=1,\dots,N\}$ and a centroid matrix $C^*$.
 These assignments are then used as pseudo-labels.
-We set the number of centroids~(clusters) in the clustering algorithm equal to the number of classes in the training dataset.
+Note that \emph{We set the number of centroids~(clusters) $K$ in the clustering algorithm equal to the number of classes in the training dataset}, which is an input hyperparameter of the classification task.
+We also perform the hyperparameter study in Appendix D and find that it is generally a good choice and prevents performance fluctuation.
 In order to avoid trivial solutions and empty clusters, we use the \emph{constrained K-means clustering}~\cite{bradley2000constrained} to instantiate the clustering algorithm.
 It can implement the K-means clustering algorithm whereby a minimum size for each cluster can be specified.
 Thus, we can address the representation collapse problem~\cite{fang2021exploring} which would produce a highly imbalanced pseudo-label distribution.